 Replace Bucky.
 The words are hard to think.
 But he betrayed me.
 Not once, not twice, but every time we played a game.
 I’m sure he had his reasons, and the non-asshole part of me wants to hear him out, but the angry voices in my head drown out the compassionate ones.
 I don’t want to be compassionate right now.
 I don’t want to try to understand him, to put myself in his shoes and see the world from his perspective.
 Bucky’s perspective is bullshit.
 You don’t sell out friends to settle debts.

 I toggle my comlink.
-“Maurice!”
-I shout.
-I’m so excited that I forget to have the mental conversation and go the old fashioned way.
+“Maurice,” I shout.
+I’m so excited that I forget to have the mental conversation and go the old-fashioned way.

 Maurice responds right away, as always, but he sounds peevish.
 Like I’d woken him up or something.
 “Mr. Stern, why do you sound like you’re underwater?” he asks.
 “You’re not actually talking out loud, are you?”

-“We’re having tryouts!”
-I say.
+“We’re having tryouts,” I say.
 Still shouting.

 “For what?
 We already have a –“